jakey-wan-kenobi/node-bash-guide/README.md

 # node-bash-guide
-📓 A Guide: Use Node's child_process to run Bash scripts in your JavaScript build processes.
+📓 A quick guide on using Node's child_process to run Bash scripts in your JavaScript build processes.

+⛑ Work in Progress ⛑